puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_configuring.markdown

 ![AWS Security Groups](./images/cloud/awssecgroup.png)

 To add the required rules, select the "Inbound" tab and add an SSH rule.
+Make sure that inbound SSH traffic is using port 22.
 You can also indicate a specific source to lock the source IP down to an appropriate source IP or network.
 Click "Add Rule" to add the rule, then click "Apply Rule Changes" to save.